rafiko1/jigsaw-multilingual-competition/README.md

 2. As final result, use a post-processing technique

 We provide 3 sets of sample pseudo-labels (scoring on public LB: 9372, 9500, 9537) for you to test training monolingual and multilingual models against.
-For post-processing, we also provide 11 resulting pseudolabels where the Russian labels were modified after training. <br>
+For post-processing, we also provide 11 pseudolabels where subsequent Russian labels were updated after training. <br>
 You can refer to the Data and model files section below for more info.

 ### Code